 - Generator backup tested weekly

-FIBER11 is funded primarily through E-rate and special construction discounts available through USAC, the FCC, and the TEA.
-E-rate Modernization Order coupled with Governor Greg Abbott’s Classroom Connectivity initiative have allowed for the consortium to make huge leaps in establishing high-speed high-availability broadband for North Texas students, teachers, and administrators.
+FIBER11 is funded primarily through E-rate and special construction discounts available through USAC and the TEA.
+The E-rate Modernization Order coupled with Governor Greg Abbott’s Classroom Connectivity initiative have allowed for the consortium to make huge leaps in establishing the high-speed high-availability broadband connectivity necessary for quality instruction for North Texas students, teachers, and administrators.

 FIBER11 services are available to all member districts in the ESC Region 11 Consortium.
 This includes public, private, and charter schools within ESC Region 11’s geographic boundaries who have opted in to the consortium.
 If you aren’t sure if your district has opted in, contact your local Technology Director or Superintendent.